ivnsch/clojushop/README.md

 Best explained with an example: Products are used in a list and a detailed view.
 List uses small images.
 Detail view uses big images.
 For testing we will use only 2 resolution categories - one will stand for "low" and the other for "high".

-The img element of a product in the database would look like this (this implementation will be improved to avoid repeating the base path):
+The img field of a product in the database would look like this (this implementation will be improved to avoid repeating the base path):

 ```
 :img {